 You will be issued with an ID card when you enrol on your course.
 The card should be kept safe as it will be valid throughout the duration of your course.
 You will need your card to enter UCB's campus buildings, to borrow books and other materials from the libraries, to join the Guild of Students, to use UCB sports facilities, to gain entry to examination rooms, when submitting work for assessment and when collecting certificates.

-If you lose your card, you can obtain a replacement from the UCB Finance Office, on the First Floor of the Summer Row site.
+If you lose your card, you can obtain a replacement from the UCB Finance Office, on the First Floor of The Link.
 There is a charge of £5 for a replacement card.

 You may have some questions regarding your fees: